Now that USC has fired Lane Kiffin, the silliness over who will replace him has begun.

-John McKay was wildly successful from 1960 to 1975 which mean USC spent the next 25 years trying to find the next McKay.
+John McKay was wildly successful from 1960 to 1975 which meant USC spent the next 25 years trying to find the next McKay.
 While the rest of college football changed, Trojans administrators and fans remained stuck in the past.
 The I-formation tailback and Student Body Right were the obsession and winning was seen as a birthright, something that could be attained simply by finding the right coach who could get back to that specific style.
 After all, if it worked with McKay, why couldn’t it work now? was the thought.

-When the Trojans hired its offensive coordinator, Ted Tollner, to replace John Robinson in 1983, the main worry among USC people was not whether he would win a bunch of games or not — that was taken for granted — but that he would pass the ball too much.
+When the Trojans hired their offensive coordinator, Ted Tollner, to replace John Robinson in 1983, the main worry among USC people was not whether he would win a bunch of games or not — that was taken for granted — but that he would pass the ball too much.
 After all, he had come to USC from BYU and who the heck wanted USC to be like BYU?
 Their worries were unfounded since the rather meek Tollner did little to tinker with the status quo.
 When Tollner failed after four seasons, USC brought in Larry Smith from Arizona.
 Smith was a Bo Schembechler protege who promised to bring that physical mentality back to Troy.
 But Smith had found his level at Arizona and he lacked the stature and personality to coach at a place like USC, where he was also distrusted as an outsider who didn’t ‘get’ the tradition.
 He, too, failed and a chastened USC administration took the lazy route and brought back John Robinson for another go-around.
 Robinson promised to run Student Body Right as much as Student Body Left and the fan base swooned.
 A return to glory was imminent!